BenBariSouf/Danske-Bank-Technical-task/README.md

 ```

 The next step is preferable but not strictly necessary.
 Create an `.env` file in both the root of the project and the client directory based on the provided `.env.example` files.
+Make sure to use the same value in both files.

 - In the root folder: